vuics/h9y/README.md

 #### ⚙️ Selecting a Profile

 Choose the profile that matches your current goal by setting it in the [`.env`](https://github.com/vuics/h9y/blob/main/env.example) file:
 ```bash
 COMPOSE_PROFILES=h9y
 ```

-You can enable multiple profiles at the same time and Docker Compose will merge them into a single runtime configuration:
+You can enable multiple profiles and Docker Compose will merge them into a single runtime configuration:
 ```bash
 COMPOSE_PROFILES=try,logs,metrics
 ```

 Then start HyperAgency using Docker Compose as usual.
-Docker will automatically enable **only** the services associated with the selected profile.
+Docker will run **only** the services associated with the selected profiles.

 ---